qouteall/qouteall-blog/blog/2025/Term Ambiguity.md

   - The referenced object is immutable, and the reference is also immutable.
   - The referenced object is immutable, but the reference itself is mutable.
   - The referenced object is mutable, but the reference itself is immutable.
+- Character.
+A character in GUI is a grapheme cluster.
+Sometimes it mean a code point.
+In C, a `char` is a byte.
+In Java a `char` is two bytes.